msillano/tuyaDAEMON/tuyaDAEMON/README.md

 2) To reduce the workload in the production environment:
      - `debug` nodes can control the _debug pad_ content: enabling/disabling them the user can modulate the visible information.
-     - `filters` can reduce the info and the DB writing charge.
+     - `filters` can reduce the info and the DB writing charge (you can also disable/delete the DB node).
      - see _'Debug pad options'_ comment node.

  ### installation